ABS-CBN News Channel

-The ABS-CBN News Channel, commonly known as ANC, is a 24/7 English language Filipino pay television news and business channel.
+The ABS-CBN News Channel, commonly referred to as ANC, is a Philippine 24/7 English language pay television news and business channel owned by ABS-CBN Corporation.
 It was launched in 1996 as the first all-news network in English language in the Philippines.
 The majority of its programs are produced by ABS-CBN News and Current Affairs.

-ANC is broadcast from the ANC studio at the ABS-CBN Newsroom, Studio 6 & Studio 7 of the ABS-CBN Broadcasting Center in the Philippines.
+ANC is broadcast from the ANC studio at the ABS-CBN Newsroom and Studio 7 of the ABS-CBN Broadcasting Center in the Philippines.
 It is available domestically via pay television and select direct-to-home satellite providers (including Converge ICT's Vision and Streamtech's Planet Cable), as well as via livestream.
 An international feed called ANC Global is also available worldwide as part of TFC premium channels via cable, satellite, iWant and TFC IPTV.